run-llama/llama_index/llama-index-integrations/llms/llama-index-llms-lmstudio/README.md

 )

 messages = [
+    ChatMessage(
+        role=MessageRole.SYSTEM,
-    ChatMessage(role=MessageRole.SYSTEM, content="You an expert AI assistant.
-Help User with their queries."), ChatMessage(role=MessageRole.USER, content="What is the significance of the number 42?"), ]
+        content="You an expert AI assistant.
+Help User with their queries.", ),
+    ChatMessage(
+        role=MessageRole.USER,
+        content="What is the significance of the number 42?", ),
+]

-response = llm.chat(
+response = llm.chat(messages=messages)
-    messages=messages
-)
 print(str(response))
 ```